cal-poly-dxhub/Cacao_Traceability/ChangeDetection/README.md

 ## Future Improvements

-* Creating training labels manually using random sampling of data from variety of dates instead of using Hansen's dataset
+* Automate downloading, preprocessing, and classification of granules using cloud infrastructure
-* Creating our own known forest basemap instead of using Hansen's dataset
+* Create training dataset manually instead of using Hansen's dataset
-* Reduce variance in S1 images, either by considering neighborhood of pixels or by using temporal mean of 2/3 most recent observations
+* Improve classifier by incorporating more training data or using more complex classification method (random forest, convolutional neural network, etc.)
-* Improving classifier by incorporating more training data or using more complex classification method (random forest, convolutional neural network, etc)
+* Add feedback system so ground-truth samples can help improve model
-* Postprocessing classified images to eliminate standalone pixels
+* Incorporating [Nasa's NISAR](https://nisar.jpl.nasa.gov/) satellite once it goes online in 2024 as well as other sources of imagery (S2, L8, etc.)
-* Incorporating [Nasa's NISAR](https://nisar.jpl.nasa.gov/) satellite once it goes online in 2024
+* Postprocessing classified images to reduce noise and eliminate standalone pixels